boldingd/EclipsePhaseContent/Locus.md

 > Didn't it come from curé?
 >
 > **anarcat**: I mean, that's kind of my *point*: I've helped write blueprints that can turn a fuel tank into a fusion bomb, and I'm telling you that it should probably be a *lot harder* to do that.
+>
+> **Bauble**: Or you could build a society where most people don't want to fusion bomb their own habitat.
+>
+> **rategorytheory**: Hmmm.
+> Construct a utopia populated by angels, or restrict fabbers from printing nukes; I wonder which one's easier?
+>
+> **Padre**: In fairness, it seems like there's probably a workable compromise between those two.

 So, I'm about to take a very dim view of the unrestricted tech environment on Locus, and I'm going to just go ahead and admit that it's hypocritical coming from an Extropian.

+> **anarcat**: I'll say it again, it's nice of you to just admit it.

 They embrace unrestricted fab on Locus.
 The conservative flanks of the Tharsis League — yes, the part that's also friendly with the hypercorps — like to scare the public with images of public cornucopia machines on Locus listing weapons on the print menu.
 Well, that actually happens.
-Public CMs on Locus will print you an assault rifle as readily as they'll print you a sandwich.
+I'm not going to say "those are real," because, well, the Planetary Consortium — but public CMs on Locus will print you an assault rifle as readily as they'll print you a sandwich.
-(Their panopticon means that everyone around you gets an alert that you're printing an assault rifle; I'll let you decide, in light of your own experiences as sentinels, if that's an adequate deterrent.)
+(Their panopticon means that everyone around you can see that you're printing an assault rifle; I'll let you decide, in light of your own experiences as sentinels, if that's an adequate deterrent.)

-And it's not just light personal weapons: public fabbers won't have it on their menus, but seeker launchers, disassembler swarms, and more devilish things can be found on the local mesh — especially if you have a decent social-credit score and know how to work your contacts.
+And it's not just light personal weapons: public fabbers won't have it on their menus, but, if you bring your own blueprints, they'll happily churn out seeker launchers, disassembler swarms, neurotoxins, and more devilish things.
+And acquiring blueprints isn't much of a problem, especially if you have a decent social-credit score and know the right people.

+> **Padre**: I'm not really looking forward to this comment thread.

 Unrestricted fabrication isn't the only problem.
 There's no real restrictions on technological tinkering or R&D.
 *Boister's Armory* is a good example: blueprints available for… basically anything dangerous, including weapons capable of threatening ships and asteroids!

 And There are other coops and individuals poking around other technological avenues.
-People tinkering with bleeding-edge gene-modding, psychosurgical techniques, cognitive designs, nanotech, reactors… all restrained only by "self-policing," rep-hits if you admit to doing something stupid, and the threat of retaliation if you screw up too badly.
+People tinkering with bleeding-edge gene-modding, psychosurgical techniques, cognitive designs, self-sustaining nanotech, exotic reactors… all restrained only by "self-policing," rep-hits if you admit to doing something stupid, and the threat of retaliation if you screw up too badly.

 I know, "the plural of anecdote isn't data," but just five weeks ago, one coop's hab-module got *digested* by a nanoswarm they where experimenting with.
 Fortunately, the outer hull and seals held, but as far as can be discerned, the swarm at pretty much everything out to the hull; exothermically, too, it was hot in there.